shubhamrly/minimomentum/README.md

 -  use `mvn test` for testing

-- server will avaialble on `localhost:8080`
+- server will be available on `localhost:8080`

-- swagger will be avaiable on  `http://localhost:8080/swagger-ui/index.html`
+- swagger will be available on  `http://localhost:8080/swagger-ui/index.html`

 - H2 database will be available at `http://localhost:8080/h2-console`